peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A decimal number with the same value as "dbl".
+* A binary float with the same value as "dbl".

 ### FromEInteger
-    public static EDecimal FromEInteger​(EInteger bigint) Converts an arbitrary-precision integer to an arbitrary precision decimal.
+    public static EFloat FromEInteger​(EInteger bigint) Converts an arbitrary-precision integer to the same value as a binary float.

 **Parameters:**